 New Yorkers love Tarrytown for its proximity to New York City.

-Tarrytown isn’t just foodie town; it’s the foodie town in Westchester County.
+Tarrytown isn’t just a foodie town; it’s the foodie town in Westchester County.
 If you want to check out the most famous restaurants in the county, you should go to Tarrytown.

 Multiple steakhouses (Ruths Chris, Blue Hill), country club settings, world restaurant genres, and tons of dining by the Hudson make this a great town to be in.